iilab/openwork/README.md

  - View finder or current scene indicator on phone.
  - Shortcuts to change scenes/cameras/angles.

+ - Capture Terminal timestamped stdio to be able to
+     + Create a higher level Timeline to match significant events (test ran, test passed, failed,...)
+     + Recreate renderings of keyboard input and terminal output independently of screen visibility.

  - Dealing with errors on the fly.
      + Rewind between sentences.
 (Streaming NLP) -> Rob.